tomcam/githubmarkdown/createrepo.md

 The `Create a new repository` page appears.

-* Under `Repository name`, write a programmer-style name: short, all lower case, no spaces, and *-* between letters if necessary.
+* Under `Repository name`, write a programmer-style name: short, all lower case, no spaces, and use the hyphen (*-*) character between letters if necessary.

 * Under `Description` write anything you want, but keep in mind it will be public and it should also feel inviting to the reader.